The Importance of Knowing Your Net Worth

 importance of knowing your net worth

-Quite simply, Net Worth is the sum of your assets minus your liabilities.
-Most people accumulate assets as they age by buying a car, property, adding to their savings and retirement accounts, and investing.
+Net Worth is the sum of your assets minus your liabilities.
+It is often considered an indicator of financial success.
+To build net worth, most people accumulate assets as they age by buying a car, home, adding to their savings and retirement accounts, and investing.
 Higher earnings and a better education bring more opportunities to purchase property and accumulate other assets that can increase in value over time and help people build wealth.
+It’s important to know your net worth so you can manage your finances, pay off your debts and plan for a healthy retirement.

 Those opportunities can also lead to accumulating debt, or liabilities, such as student loans, car loans, credit cards, and mortgages.
 However, not all debt is bad debt.
 In fact, borrowing strategically and having a good mix of debt and revolving credit that you repay on time each month helps build your credit history, which can lead to a higher credit score.